r23/MyOOS/wordpress/wp-content/plugins/amp/readme.txt

 6. Reopen the onboarding wizard, change individual options, or manage advanced settings.

 == Changelog ==

+**Version 2.5.1 is a maintenance and security release which fixes a reflected XSS vulnerability when mobile redirection is enabled.** For prior affected versions, the fix is backported to new patch releases: v2.0.12, v2.1.5, v2.2.5, v2.3.1, and v2.4.3.
+These are available in the WordPress.org Plugin Directory but not on GitHub.

 For the plugin’s changelog, please see [the Releases page on GitHub](https://github.com/ampproject/amp-wp/releases).